carlfriedrich/TotalKeyMix/README.md

 ## OSC Setup

 TotalKeyMix controls TotalMix FX via [OSC][3], which is a network based communication protocol.
-In order to reveive the OSC messages, OSC control has to be enabled in TotalMix FX:
+In order to receive the OSC messages, OSC control has to be enabled in TotalMix FX:

 ![Enable OSC](docs/totalmix_enable_osc_control.png)